deepakn97/relationPrediction/README.md

 Activate the environment before executing the program as follows:

         source activate pytorch35
+#### Dataset
+We used five different datasets for evaluating our model.
+All the datasets and their folder names are given below.
+- Freebase: FB15k-237
+- Wordnet: WN18RR
+- Nell: NELL-995
+- Kinship: kinship
+- UMLS: umls

 ### Training

 **Parameters:**

-`--data`: Specify the folder of the dataset.
+`--data`: Specify the folder name of the dataset.

 `--epochs_gat`: Number of epochs for gat training.